NessJade96/List-It/README.md

 Todo:

-// Add a back button
-// Update font
-// Write / explain how to share the shopping list with other users.
 // work on frontend visuals - // Update the mobile design (currently too small)

 // go through the messages on slack and ensure I save everything I need before I lose access online.